Expensify/App/help/README.md

 ## Add content

-Copy the [template](https://github.com/Expensify/App/blob/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/TEMPLATE.md) file and rename it with the name of the article title, i.e. [SmartScan.md](https://github.com/Expensify/App/blob/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/articles/request-money/request-money/SmartScan.md), (you can use dashes for spaces if it's needed) and put the new file inside of the respective hub folder ([send-money](https://github.com/Expensify/App/tree/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/articles/send-money) or [request-money](https://github.com/Expensify/App/tree/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/articles/request-money)) or sub-folder.
-The title will be rendered automatically according to the filename (the dashes will be removed in the content).
+Copy the [template](https://github.com/Expensify/App/blob/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/TEMPLATE.md) file and rename it with the name of the article title, i.e. [SmartScan.md](https://github.com/Expensify/App/blob/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/articles/request-money/request-money/SmartScan.md) (you can use dashes for spaces in the file name if it's needed) and put the new file inside of the respective hub folder ([send-money](https://github.com/Expensify/App/tree/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/articles/send-money) or [request-money](https://github.com/Expensify/App/tree/e6cea38ef22f83ae4730a34a9281d8962388dff8/help/articles/request-money)) or sub-folder.
+The title will be rendered automatically according to the filename (the dashes will be removed in the generated site page).

-The sections of the article will be filled and nested in automatically in the LHN, just ensure to use the [heading markdown tags](https://www.markdownguide.org/cheat-sheet/) correctly.
+The sections of the article will be filled and nested automatically in the LHN, just ensure to use the [heading markdown tags](https://www.markdownguide.org/cheat-sheet/) correctly.

 ## Add a new entry in the hub page